contentful/contentful_model/README.md

 There are quite a few outstanding tasks:

 * Some tests :-)
-* Expose the query object to allow an arbitrary query against the Contentful API

 # Licence
 MIT - please see MIT-LICENCE in this repo.